ziraax/TaxoNet/README.md

 4. **Activate the Environment**:

-Open a terminal in the project folder.
 Now, depending on your Operating System :

  - On Windows using your Terminal (CMD), type:
 ```bash